nztim/logger/readme.md

 **Email alerts**

-The Laravel mail system must be configured for emails to function
+The Laravel mail system must be configured for emails to function.
+The 'from' address must be st in `config/mail.php`.
 ```
 LOGGER_APP_NAME=MyApp
 LOGGER_EMAIL_LEVEL=WARNING
 LOGGER_EMAIL_TO=recipient@domain.com
-# 'from' address must be set via config/mail.php
 ```

 **Papertrail**